4. Common/Union Transit

 4.4.1 Offices of Transit in the UK

-Office of Transit operate at the UK border when goods enter the UK during a Transit movement from the European Union or Common Transit contracting party.
+Office of Transit operate at the UK border when goods enter the UK during a Transit movement from the European Union or Common Transit contracting country.

 All ports and airports in the UK that receive Transit movements will act as Offices of Transit.
-When Transit movements arrive in the UK, the goods and the Transit Accompanying Document (TAD) must be presented at an Office of Transit.
-However, since 1 January 2021, the UK Government allows the Office of Transit process to be completed digitally using the new Goods Vehicle Movement Service (GVMS).
+When Transit movements arrive in the UK, the goods and the Transit Movement Reference Number (MRN) must be presented at an Office of Transit.
+The MRN can be presented electronically or with the associated paper TAD.
+However, at ports operating the Goods Vehicle Movement Service the Office of Transit process is completed digitally using the Goods Vehicle Movement Service (GVMS).

 Hauliers will be required to submit their Transit Movement Reference Numbers (MRNs) and vehicle registration or trailer/container registrations (VRN or TRN/CRN) for unaccompanied movements via the GVMS before checking in at the port of departure.